progenetix/bycon/docs/installation.md

 brew install mongodb-community
 ```

-Then this shouldbe started as a service & (probably) needs a restart of the computer
+Then this should be started as a service.
-(in case another or version was running etc.).

 ```sh
 brew services start mongodb-community